TikTok - the social media marketing megatrend 2022 & the replacement of Instagram?

 User interaction at eye level

-It is also very advantageous if the employee responsible for your TikTok channel is roughly in the age group of the other users.
-If you show a lot of activity with your company account and also comment now and then on trending videos of influencers or simple TikToks of users, this has an enormous effect on how they are perceived by the "right" users.
+It is also very advantageous if the employee who is responsible for your TikTok channel is roughly in the age group of the other users.
+If you show a lot of activity with your company account and also comment on trending videos by influencers or simple TikToks by users from time to time, this has an enormous effect on how you are perceived by the "right" users.